Sprint announces the availability of a 4G “hot spot the size of the

 Boston, Houston, New York, San Francisco and Washington, D.C.

-the power of 4G in markets across America,” said Todd Rowley, vice
+carriers in rolling out 4G in markets across America,” said Todd Rowley,

 include new devices and capabilities that create increased performance